philpagel/PCE174-communication/readme.md

 `rawvalue` contains the absolute reading (that would be measured without *rel* mode) and `value` is the relative reading as displayed on the screen.

-The script ignores the `weekday` field in the data, because it has a few
-issues: The weekday is set and returned as a number (1-7) and manually set – i.e. the instrument does not try to ensure that the weekday entry matches the date.
+The binary data from the instrument includes a `weekday` field in the data which is completely ignored by this script, because it has a few issues: The weekday is a number (1-7) and manually set – i.e. the instrument does not try to ensure that the weekday entry matches the date.
 In order to avoid confusion, I decided to ignore the weekday.
 If you need the weekday, better compute it from the date.

 ## get-saved-data